Overactive Bladder Urologist - Dr. Angelo Gousse, MD

 An estimated 33 million adults in the United States suffer from overactive bladder, though fewer than half seek medical attention.
-For stigma-free care with compassion, visit Bladder Health & Reconstructive Urology Institute in Miramar, Florida, to get help.
+For stigma-free care with compassion, visit Bladder Health & Reconstructive Urology Institute in Aventura, Miramar or West Palm Beach, Florida, to get help.
 Angelo Gousse, MD, has provided expert care and support to patients with overactive bladder for more than 25 years to allow you to live your life free from accidents and embarrassment.
-Set up a visit today by calling the office or scheduling online.
+Set up a visit today by calling the office nearest you or scheduling online.

 Overactive bladder (OAB) is a collection of symptoms that lead to an urgent or frequent need to urinate.
 OAB may be characterized by the following signs: